brcnitk/OpenSSL-Resources/Digital-Signature.md

 ## Digital Signature

-> - Digital Signatures: Another important application, which is similar to the message authentication application, is the digital signature.
-The operation of the digital signature is similar to that of the MAC.
-In the case of the digital signature, the hash value of a message is encrypted with a user’s private key.
-Anyone who knows the user’s public key can verify the integrity of the message that is associated with the digital signature.
+> A digital signature is an authentication mechanism that enables the creator of a message to attach a code that acts as a signature.
+> A digital signature is formed by taking the hash of the message (MAC) and encrypting the message with the creator’s private key.
+> A digital signature guarantees the source and integrity of the message.

-**To generate the digest of a file**
+**Generating digest of a file**

 ``openssl dgst -sha256 -out sign.sha256 input.txt``

-**To generate the encrypted digest as signature using private key**
+**Encrypting digest as signature using private key**

 ```
 Method 1: